apache/spark/docs/sql-ref-syntax-aux-show-views.md

 The `SHOW VIEWS` statement returns all the views for an optionally specified database.
 Additionally, the output of this statement may be filtered by an optional matching pattern.
 If no database is specified then the views are returned from the current database.
-Note that the command always lists global and temporary views regardless of a given database.
+Note that the command also lists local temporary views regardless of a given database.

 ### Syntax